implydata/immutable-class/packages/eslint-plugin-immutable-class/src/rules/declare-implicit-fields.md

 BaseImmutable.finalize(MyClass);
 ```

 Since neither `propOne` nor `changePropOne` have assigned values during construction, they are simply omitted from the runtime JS for the class.
-This is how the TypeScript team [thought class fields would work](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#the-usedefineforclassfields-flag-and-the-declare-property-modifier) when they first implemented classes, but public class fields will most likely be standardized differently in ES2022.
+This is how the TypeScript team [thought class fields would work](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#the-usedefineforclassfields-flag-and-the-declare-property-modifier) when they first implemented classes, but public class fields have been standardized differently in ES2022.

 When the TS target is `ES2022` or with `"useDefineForClassFields": true`, this is how the JS is emitted: